3 Ninjas: High Noon at Mega Mountain: Plot

 Meanwhile, Dave sneaks into the command center but is captured.
 The SWAT team attempts to storm the park but is thwarted by electrical traps set by Medusa’s mercenaries.
 Amanda hacks into the park’s systems to lock down rides while fending off C.J.’s attempts to regain control.
 Medusa activates the Zinger roller coaster’s emergency brake, stopping it mid-inversion.
-Dave attacks Medusa but is subdued and imprisoned with hostages at the coaster’s base.
+Dave attacks Medusa but is subdued and imprisoned with the other hostages at the coaster’s base.

 Spotting Rocky and Jennifer on ride monitors, Medusa’s nephews capture and tie Jennifer under the Zinger loop.
 Rocky ventures alone to rescue her but is confronted by Medusa’s second-in-command, Lothar Zogg.
-After a fight atop the roller coaster loop, Rocky uses a yo-yo to trip Lothar, sending him crashing into authorities outside.
+After an altercation atop the roller coaster loop, Rocky uses a yo-yo to trip Lothar, sending him crashing into authorities outside.
 Rocky frees Jennifer just as Medusa releases the coaster to crush them.

-Park owner Jacobson arrives by helicopter with ransom money, but Amanda destroys the last bag with her remote helicopter, scattering cash over the park.
+Park owner Jacobson arrives by helicopter with ransom money, but Amanda shreds the last bag with her remote helicopter, scattering cash over the park.
 Medusa captures Amanda and escapes underground with remaining funds.
 Dave fights Medusa’s ninjas but is knocked unconscious.
-The boys battle remaining henchmen until Medusa plunges the park into darkness, using night vision goggles to gain advantage.
+The boys battle remaining henchmen until Medusa shoots the lights in the underground into darkness, instructing her ninjas in using night vision goggles to gain advantage.

 Recalling Mori’s advice to rely on their other senses, the boys overcome the darkness and defeat Medusa’s ninjas, rescuing Amanda, who is handcuffed next to a bomb.
-Unable to disarm it due to power failure, they attach the bomb—taped to oxygen tanks—and send it as a makeshift torpedo toward Medusa’s escaping ship.
+Unable to disarm it due to power failure, they attach the bomb taped to oxygen tanks and send it as a makeshift torpedo, with the help of Dave’s strength, toward Medusa’s escaping ship.
 The bomb detonates on impact, destroying the ship.

-Police arrive and arrest Medusa, who accepts defeat.
-Celebrated as heroes, the boys reunite with family but credit Dave Dragon as the true hero.
+Police arrive and apprehend Medusa, who accepts defeat.
+Celebrated as heroes, the boys reunite with their family but credit Dave Dragon as the true hero.
 The media announces plans to revive Dave’s show in honor of his bravery.
 Rocky and Colt decide to continue their training and invite Amanda to join them next year, which she happily accepts.
 The film and the series ends with a joyous celebration of Tum-Tum’s birthday.

 Production

 Filming began in 1996.
-Hulk Hogan, wrestling in World Championship Wrestling (WCW) at the time, wore a wig for the film which resulted in him having a different hairstyle than his traditional bald look.
-As a result, he is seen in Halloween Havoc '96 with a similar hairstyle as he had in the film.
+Hulk Hogan, wrestling in World Championship Wrestling (WCW) at the time, wore a wig for the film, which resulted in him having a different hairstyle than his traditional bald look.
+As a result, he is seen in Halloween Havoc ’96 with a similar hairstyle as he had in the film.
 Elitch Gardens Theme Park, the park at which it was filmed, underwent a complete remodel, with all the signs for the park and rides being changed and renamed for the film.
 However, there are a few times when the real ones are seen in the background.

 Elitch Gardens Theme Park the park that was filmed during the movie.